dandschevy/stock-analysis/README.md

 ### Analysis
 A template was provided in order to serve as a roadmap for the combination of 4 separate macros created in Module 2 into one efficient macro.
 The first step in the challenge assignment was to create a ticker index and set it equal to 0.
 This was done in order to loop through the ticker volumes and starting/ending prices more efficiently as the data was analyzed.
 The second step was to create an array for the ticker volumes, starting/ending prices.
 The array allowed the creation of a simpler coding, and fewer loops, when processing the volumes and starting/ending prices.
 The remaining code to create and format the output was essentially the same; however, adding it to the same macro saved time and allowed for the calculate button to be used.

-The end result was that the refactoring of the original macros saved time.
+The end result was that the refactoring of the original macros saved time and used less much less code.
 Below are the comparisons of the before and after for both 2017 and 2018:

 #### 2017 Before Refactoring
 Note: Time listed for before refactoring (2017 only) does not include numerical formatting or font/cell changes.